NOTz00m/ClipboardManager/README.md

 Alternatively, you can use cx_Freeze.
 Refer to its documentation for details on including additional data files.

+## Future Plans

+- Cloud Sync: Add support for syncing clipboard history across devices.
+- Custom Fonts: Allow users to select and load custom fonts.
+- Enhanced Search: Add advanced search filters (e.g., by date, content type).

+## Known Issues

+- Font Fallback: If the JetBrains Mono font is not found, the application falls back to a system monospace font.
+- Fix QOL issues with checkboxes not being ticked/enabled properly

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests for improvements or bug fixes.

+Enjoy using Clipboard Manager!
+If you encounter any issues or have suggestions, feel free to reach out.